inflac/Matrix-Status-Bot/README.md

 possible lists: A, B, AB

 IMPORTANT: User C will be able to read messages in group_ABC that are addressed to the bot!
 Also, the bots responses are visible to all group members.

+## Security
+I can't guarantee that the current authorization mechanism through matrix ID's is secure!